-The Institute of Culinary Education’s New York City Campus features a 74,000 square foot facility that extends over a single floor and features sweeping Hudson River views.
-Designed for both creativity and community, the school features: 12 cutting edge teaching kitchens, the nation’s first education-focused bean-to-bar chocolate lab, a hydroponic herb and vegetable garden, a culinary technology lab, a waterfront demonstration kitchen and dedicated facilities for both wine and mixology training.
+The Institute of Culinary Education’s New York City Campus features a 74,000-square-foot facility that extends over a single floor flooded with natural light and offering sweeping views of the Hudson River.
+Designed for creativity and community, the school has 12 high-tech teaching kitchens, the nation’s first education-focused bean-to-bar chocolate lab, a hydroponic herb and vegetable garden, a culinary technology lab, a waterfront demonstration kitchen and dedicated facilities for wine and mixology training.
 No other culinary school in New York City offers a comparable facility for learning and innovation.

 In January 2018, the Institute of Culinary Education opened a second campus in Los Angeles — an oasis for food and restaurant lovers and without a doubt one of the most exciting food cities in America.
 Like its New York flagship, ICE Los Angeles was designed for creativity and community, with over 38,000 square feet of modern, spacious teaching facilities.
-Industry leaders were thrilled to welcome ICE to the west coast.
-Said prolific chef and restaurateur Wolfgang Puck, “Los Angeles is a hub of culinary innovation, and having a culinary school of ICE’s caliber in this market will only enhance the city’s standing as a major culinary center in the United States.”
+Industry leaders were thrilled to welcome ICE to the West Coast.
+According to prolific chef and restaurateur Wolfgang Puck, “Los Angeles is a hub of culinary innovation and having a culinary school of ICE’s caliber in this market will only enhance the city’s standing as a major culinary center in the United States.”

 Find your culinary voice

-Pastry & Baking Arts at ICE (New York City and Los Angeles, California)—ICE’s Pastry & Baking Arts program provides students with a solid foundation in the techniques and principles of pastry.
+Pastry & Baking Arts at ICE (New York City and Los Angeles) — The Institute of Culinary Education’s Pastry & Baking Arts program provides students with a solid foundation in the techniques and principles of pastry.
 While some students go on to become bakery owners and pastry kitchen chefs, others have become leaders in savory kitchens.
 There is no limit to the opportunities available to pastry students.
 The curriculum is overseen by James Beard Award winner Michael Laiskonis, founding baker of Balthazar Bakery Sim Cass and celebrated cake decorator Toba Garrett.
-An externship is also included in the curriculum.
+An externship is included in the program.

-Hospitality Management at ICE (New York City) — For students with a passion for service and a taste for international travel, this program gets you on the fast track to an exciting global career in hotels, tourism, spas and more.
+Hospitality & Hotel Management at ICE (New York City) — For students with a passion for service and a taste for international travel, this program opens doors to an exciting global industry with careers in hotels, tourism, spas and more.
 The curriculum covers accounting and finance, front and back office hotel operations, training on the latest technology, food and beverage management, sales and marketing, event management and conference planning.
-Moreover, field trips within the New York City hospitality industry add an immersive element to training.
+Moreover, field trips in the New York City hospitality industry add an immersive element to training.
 The hospitality program includes an externship component.

-The Art of Cake Decorating at ICE (New York City) — Learn to craft your own award-winning cakes with ICE’s cake decorating program.
+The Art of Cake Decorating at ICE (New York City) — Learn to craft your own award-winning cakes with the Institute of Culinary Education’s cake decorating program.
 Courses cover basic techniques such as buttercream piping and sugar flowers, and explore the history of this intricate art and celebrated traditions of cake design from around the world.
-Students train in various methods of contemporary cake decorating, from advanced sugarwork and hand-sculpting to airbrushing, hand-painting and novelty cakes.
-Student will learn from a living cake legend – the award-winning Chef Instructor Toba Garrett, one of the country’s most celebrated and notable authors, instructors and practitioners of the art.
-Students also enjoy guest lectures with ICE Pastry & Baking alumnus Elisa Strauss, renowned for her custom fashion cakes.
+Students train in various methods of contemporary cake decorating, from advanced sugar work and hand sculpting to airbrushing, hand painting and novelty cakes.
+Students will learn from a living cake legend, the award-winning chef-instructor Toba Garrett, one of the country’s most celebrated and notable authors, instructors and practitioners of the art.
+Students also enjoy instruction from ICE Pastry & Baking alumni Penny Stankiewicz and Elisa Strauss, renowned for their custom cakes.